 Securities claims in Singapore generally take the form of common law claims or statutory claims under the SFA.

-Common law claims can be based on various grounds, including (but not limited to) breach of contract, misrepresentation and breach of fiduciary duties.
+Common law claims can be based on various grounds, including (but not limited to) breach of contract, misrepresentation, negligence and breach of fiduciary duties.

 The statutory claims are primarily found in Part XII of the SFA.
 They include: